KazeShikaru/ChatBot/README.md

 ![](images/convo5.PNG)

 ## Features Implemented (since last version)
-Functions added include a modified flower and potato recommendation system, a custom gui, a flower recommendation system, more training, sentiment analysis and entity recognition.
+Functions added include a modified flower and potato recommendation system, a custom gui, a flower recommendation system, more training, sentiment analysis, entity recognition, and spelling checker on the gui.<br>
 Training data now contains spelling errors to account for user spelling mistakes.
 Altought, the system should be sufficiently capable of ignoring most spelling errors on low value words anyway.